Frequently Asked Questions

 SOLUTION (preventive measures):

-2.)
-When disposing garbage through the garbage disposal, let the kitchen faucet continue to run 10 to 15 seconds after the sink basin and disposer are empty.
+2. When disposing of garbage through the garbage disposal, let the kitchen faucet continue to run for 10 to 15 seconds after the sink basin and disposer are empty.
 This will allow the stream of water to continue to flow, holding the garbage in “suspension” until it reaches the 4″ main house drain — where bathroom discharge will flush garbage into the sewer main.

 A classic complaint.
 To overcome this, the government required installation of “pressure-balanced valves” back in the early 90’s.
 Homes built before then, however, often do not have them.
 The simplest fix for most homes is replacing the shower valve, or installing a “tempura valve.”
 Depending on the house layout, we normally recommend replacing shower valves to fix this problem.
 Typically, we can do this without any tile work.
 Give us a call, and we’ll gladly discuss the possible solutions with you.